WalterMaroney/Cosmos.Cms/README.md

 Now the project is in a phase where we are trying to grow our developer and user community.

-###
+### Why a CMS

+This project began out of a need for a lean, high performance Content Management System that has the capacity to handle extremely high number of users, and be highly available.
+It hosted websites built for the fire response of 2019 and COVID 19 response of 2020.

-[Please see our blog article](https://cosmos.moonrise.net/blog) on what makes Cosmos CMS different and terrific to use!
+[Please see our blog article](https://cosmos.moonrise.net/blog) that describes the unique architecture of this system.

 # Cosmos Repos